h5bp/Front-end-Developer-Interview-Questions/README.md

 ####[[⬆]](#toc) <a name='license'>License:</a>

-Copyright 2012 by Darcy Clarke, released under the [MIT License](http://opensource.org/licenses/MIT).
+Released under the [MIT License](http://opensource.org/licenses/MIT).
 See LICENSE file for details.